Toggle menu

 Revaluation

 Rateable Values are the amount of rent a property could have been let for on a set valuation date.
-For the 2017 valuation that date was 1 April 2015.
-For the 2023 valuation, that date was 1 April 2021.
+This is known as the Antecedent Valuation Date or AVD.
+For the 2023 revaluation that date was 1 April 2021.

 We use these rateable values to calculate business rates bills.